 I am a big fan of the video game and I really waited for the premiere of this anime with great excitement and expectations.
 Nier Automata has an extraordinary story, incredible characters, and truly impressive plot twists that made me fantasize to the fullest of what could be achieved by turning this game into an anime series.
 However, there is an absolute reality that clearly escaped Yoko Taro and that I did not count on: the narrative of a video game is ...
 May 30, 2024

-Anyway, by the time this review is posted, I have seen all the episodes of the first part and I ...
+Anyway, by the time this review is posted, I have seen all the episodes of the first part and I can say that ...
 Jan 21, 2023

 The Nier anime is Schrodinger's anime.
 It's both at the same time really good and then really freaking bad.
 I really want to love the anime of this but I just can't because of various issues which I will get into in a bit.
 I'm not trying to dunk on this because it's popular and I hate popular things.
 I've bought this game 3 times at this point.
 Digital JP because it came out early in Japan but still had all the language support, physical English release and then the Steam version which required a fan patch for years to